Temples in and around Trichy

 * Rathi devi got back Manmadhan by worshipping Shiva here.
 Manmadhan threw flower arrow on Lord Shiva in this place.
 So the place is called Poovalur.
 It is also known as Manmadha puram.

 * Sapdha rishis worshipped Shiva here and got the knowledge and so Shiva is also called Gnanapureeswarar.

-* Muni wanted to do ceremony for his ancestors.
-There was no river here so he wanted to do it in Gaya.
-He worshipped Shiva and He made Ganges to flow here by throwing His silambu.
+* A rishi wanted to perform rituals for his ancestors in Gaya.
+Before going to Gaya, worshipped Lord Shiva here and He made Ganges to flow here by throwing His silambu.
 So this place is considered in equal sacredness to Gaya.

 * Brahma, Indran, Manamathan, Agnidevan and Chandrasudan worshipped this God